 Lady Day at Emerson’s Bar and Grill @ Wyndham’s Theatre

-When the wonderful Masterclass sent round an email offering £5 tickets to the first performance of Audra McDonald’s west end debut, my reaction was, of course, heck yeah.
+When the wonderful Masterclass sent round an email offering £5 tickets to the first performance of Audra McDonald’s west end debut, my reaction was, of course, I’m there.
 True, I hadn’t really had the chance to see her in anything other than James Corden’s ‘Carpool Karaoke’, but I knew of her Broadway standing.
 And besides, pretty little Wyndham’s is one of my favourite West End theatres.
 I was completely unaware of the show’s content, but I was willing to risk it.

 Lady Day is a show about Billie Holiday’s life – a first person-narrated play interpersed with her songs.
 We are led from her troubled childhood through the rise and fall of her career by way of struggles against racism, reminiscences about musical inspiration and a fluffy pet dog (it’s very cute and very real).
 All of this occurs within the framework of a performance in a jazz club towards the end of Holiday’s time, to which we are ostensibly the audience.
 The Wyndham’s stage has been turned into a club with appropriately faded glamour and a bar in the corner, and McDonald is a vision in white, a characteristic flower in her hair.